lorarjohns/HumanLearning/HumanLearning/vignettes/MathCourse.md

--- Update in progress --
+Currently on local machine only, update in progress